 |English Proficiency Test||TOEFL: 92 |

 (only one English test needs to be taken)

-Admissibility does NOT equal admission.
-Admissibility means applicants have met the minimum requirements to be eligible for admission.
-Applicants recommended for admission generally have higher test scores that are competitive with the top 50% of GRE scores among individuals intent on pursuing graduate studies in Life Sciences in the U.S. (median scores of V: 151, Q: 151, AW: 3.5).
-Recommendation for admission is determined solely by the faculty member.
+Applicants recommended for admission generally have higher test scores that are competitive with the top 50% of GRE scores among individuals intent on pursuing graduate studies in Life Sciences in the U.S. (i.e., GRE scores shown above).
+Recommendation for admission is determined almost solely by the faculty member food science or affiliated faculty member .
 Final admission is determined by the Graduate School.